focolab/minimo/README.md

 # minimo

+minimo is a thoughtful data storage system for small labs.

+All too often we want to revisit data and struggle with a loss of context-- old data is hard to find, hard to understand, hard to fuse.
+If hygiene is applied to the initial data commit process, lots of blood, sweat, and tears can be avoided.
+An ounce of prevention...

-minimo is a simple web app for storage and association of experimental data (e.g. microscope video files) and metadata (e.g. apparatus used for recording or treatment applied to recorded subject).
-It is designed to handle very large data.
+minimo is a lightweight web app that facilitates storage of experimental data (e.g. microscope video files) and associated metadata (e.g. apparatus used for recording or treatment applied to recorded subject).
+It is designed to handle large data types and support both local and cloud storage.
+It takes advantage of current  modern architecture patterns.

-App components include:
+App components are:

-1. A [MinIO](https://min.io/) server for raw data storage.
+1. A [MinIO](https://min.io/) server for raw data storage. (because big, chunky data should live in object storage)
-2. A [MongoDB](https://www.mongodb.com/) server for metadata storage.
+2. A [MongoDB](https://www.mongodb.com/) server for metadata storage. (because structured, semantic data should live in a DB)
-3. A [Node](https://nodejs.org) server which provides an interface for uploading and accessing raw data and metadata.
+3. A [Node](https://nodejs.org) server which provides an interface for uploading and accessing raw data and metadata. (to provide human convenience and enforce human annotation hygiene)
-4. A [Traefik](https://containo.us/traefik/) server which acts as a reverse proxy for the other three components.
+4. A [Traefik](https://containo.us/traefik/) server which acts as a reverse proxy for the other three components. (because, glue)

+All bundled up for you to keep things nice and easy!

+Data and metadata are inseparably linked.
+This is the central principle of minimo.

 Data and and metadata are uploaded through the app's web interface, as shown below.
 Data are uploaded through a simple folder selector, and metadata are entered through user configurable text or dropdown form fields.